kcc-nma-art285/syllabus/README.md

 orientation, or religion, will not be tolerated.

 ## Schedule
-Throughout the semester students will be developing one large-scale interface project by going through a 3-step creative design dictated as follows:
+Throughout the semester students will be developing one large-scale interface project by going through a 4-step creative design process dictated as follows:

 1. **Discovery (Weeks 1-4)**
   - _Project Kickoff and Research_